Renzix/Dotfiles-Mirror/.config/nvim/config.md

     set shiftwidth=4 " size of a ident in spaces
 ```

     Give a little bit of breathing room for the cursor on the bottom.
-Makes a 3 line "padding"
+Makes a 3
-    from the bottom.
+    line "padding" from the bottom.

 ```vim
     set so=3
 ```

-    Reload the config on save @TODO(Renzix): Fix this so it points to ~/Dotfiles/.config/nvim/config.md
+    Reload the config on save @TODO(Renzix): Fix this so it doesnt move cursor
+    back to the top of the file

 ```vim
     autocmd! bufwritepost $HOME/Dotfiles/.config/nvim/config.md source $MYVIMRC